kyreenwhite/GEOG485_FinalProject_pollutionandhumanimpactonthebiosphere-webapp/README.md

 # GEOG485L_FinalProject
-Julian Holman, Hope Smith, and Kyreen White's final project for GEOG 485L This repo is used to store the code for Holman, Smith, and White's final project: "Mapping Human Activity and Pollution's Impact on the Biosphere"
+Julian Holman, Hope Smith, and Kyreen White's final project for GEOG 485L This repo is used to store the code for Holman, Smith, and White's final project: "Visually Revealing Unseen Pollution"